CYME Power Engineering Software and Solutions

 (CYMDIST)

 To perform several types of analysis on balanced or unbalanced three-phase, two-phase and single-phase systems that are operated in radial, looped or meshed configurations.
-This includes per-phase voltage drop and power flow analysis, fault calculations (fault flows and fault voltages), protective device coordination (by interfacing with CYMTCC), optimal capacitor placement and sizing, load balancing and load allocation/estimation.
+CYMDIST includes a full Network Editor as well as

 Advanced Project Manager Supports the collaborative and detailed preparation of a project that consists in modifications to the network with related simulations.

-Network Forecaster To view, modify and create time-dependent projects (using the CYME Advanced Project Manager) consisting in modifications to the network such as the addition of any load at a given date, change/replacement of power transformers within a substation, a rephasing/reconductoring project, network switching or reconfiguration, etc.
+Automated Network Forecast Analysis To create, view and modify time-dependent projects (using the CYME Advanced Project Manager) consisting in modifications to the network such as the addition of any load at a given date, change/replacement of power transformers within a substation, a rephasing/reconductoring project, network switching or reconfiguration, etc.

-Energy Profile Manager To perform time range analysis based on a combination of historical consumption patterns and real-time monitoring.
+Steady State Analysis with Load Profiles To perform accurate time range analysis based on a combination of AMR data and historical consumption patterns.

 Reliability Assessment Provides a framework within which predictive and historical reliability assessment scenarios are run and the impacts of the related investment such as DA (Distribution Automation) can be evaluated and understood.